adhbh/ewa-graphql/Readme.md

 }
 ```

-We need to define a schema for which we need to know about the GraphQL type system and how it describes what data can be queried.
+For executing GraphQL quries using `grpahiql`, we need to define a `schema`.
+We need to know about the GraphQL type system and how it describes what data can be queried.
 In the next section, we will define a schema for Github's user object.
 For now, for sake of seeing the Graphiql interface, just create a new file `schema.js` with contents:

 ```
 import { GraphQLObjectType, GraphQLString }